Karuvatta: Educational institutions

 A.K.M.Trust school Karuvatta established in 1999 an accredited NIOS Managed By Ammalu Kunjamma Memorial Trust, Karuvatta.
-Now emerging as an important educational institution providing Quality education from kindergarten up to 7th STD.
+Now emerging as an educational institution providing education from kindergarten up to 7th STD.
 The medium of Instruction is English and syllabus is CBSE.

 Tols School for Career Development (TSCAD) has established for career coaching using live e-learning platforms to coach aspirants of jobs abroad/Gulf Jobs and other competitive examinations and jobs in the private sector.

 Several sports grounds, including one for football, help in the sport's development of the people in this area.
 The Young Strikers Football club and United Youngsters football club are the major Sports clubs in Karuvatta.
 Also, Janani cultural forum is a well-known arts club in the village.

 Karuvatta Vallamkali (Home Minister's Trophy)

 It is one of the famous snake boat race event in alappuzha.
 There will be many snake boats which used to participate in the race every year.
 Karuvatta Puthen Chundan and Karuvatta Sree Vinayakan are the two snake boats belongs to karuvatta Village.
 The Vallamkali pavilion here is made by the fund of Honorable M P Shri.
 V M Sudheeran and the work is done by Contractor Shri P.M Jose, Punnoor Puthenparampil.
-It is also a venue for the Champions Boat League which takes place every year as the leading channel is a superb track where the boat race can be seen from starting to finishing.
+It is also a venue for the Champions Boat League which takes place every year as the leading channel is a track where the boat race can be seen from starting to finishing.